impkparvez/project-management-ruice-alumni/README.md

 **Project Name:** AIMS - Alumni Information Management System

-**Goal:** Build a full-featured monolithic web application to manage alumni engagement, events, job opportunities, and more.
+**Goal:** Build a full-featured monolithic web application to manage alumni engagement, events, job opportunities, and more, with production-grade scalability, security, and reliability.

 ---